 Events are the lifeblood of an arts organization.
-Inclusion In Art had a reputation for presenting high quality art shows featuring minority artist and/or themes.
+Inclusion In Art had a reputation for presenting high-quality art shows featuring minority artist and/or themes.
 We continued this in 2013 with art shows in Norman, Edmond, Oklahoma City and Tulsa.
 Each of these events included a Call To Artist, promotions via social media/website/e-mail and public relations (local media).

 In 2013, we created a second showing of each film in the afternoon as a matinee for those who could not attend the evening event.
 This expanded the audience by 300%.
-We supported this event with a micro-website, main website, online ticket purchases via EventBright, local media articles and appearances, e-mail blast, social media and signage in the screening and sponsor locations.
+We supported this event with a micro-website, main website, online ticket purchases via EventBright, local media appearances, e-mail blast, social media and signage in the screening and sponsor locations.

 Cipher: Exploring hip hop lyricism through art.
 This experimental exhibition is one of a series of four that examine hip hop culture.
 Cipher has been presented in Tulsa at Living Arts and Oklahoma City at IAO Gallery.
-This event featured over 30 artist and sold out on opening night.
+This event featured over 30 artists and sold out on opening night.

 Celebracion: Rejoicing of the contributions of Latino artists living in Oklahoma.
 The Latino community is well-known for its culture, customs and festivals, but has not been widely recognized in the state for their visual artists.
 Presented at MainSite gallery in Norman with the Norman Arts Council.
-This event featured work from over 20 artist.
+This event featured work from over 20 artists.

 Public Relations: Inclusion In art events, artist and executive director Nathan Lee gained a good amount of earned media in 2013.
 Articles and features for Inclusion In Art artist and events included The Daily Oklahoman, OK Gazette, Slice magazine (cover), Oklahoma Magazine (40 Under 40), Art Focus and numerous blogs, websites and social media shares.